luke-belton/robot-driver/README.md

 Install .NET Core (v3.1 being used)

 # Dependencies
-Dependencies are managed using the build-in Visual Studio Nuget tools
+Dependencies are managed using the Visual Studio Nuget tools

 # Instructions
 Toy robot simulator is a simple console app.
 All instructions are given when running the app in the console.
 Have fun!